-Rhonda Keyser appeared as Elspeth, one of the “wonderfully kooky local characters” in Josh Klausner’s Wanderland, which will have its world premier at the Hamptons International Film Festival on Friday, October 6 at 8pm.
+Rhonda Keyser appeared as Elspeth, one of the “wonderfully kooky local characters” in Josh Klausner’s Wanderland, which had its world premier at the Hamptons International Film Festival and can be seen streaming on YouTube and GooglePlay.

-In spring 2016 she played Martha in Luke Rosen’s play, Over the Moon with Trains in two separate productions as it was developing.
-Stay tuned!
+In spring 2016, Rhonda played Martha in Luke Rosen’s play, Over the Moon with Trains in two separate productions as it was developing.
+Stay tuned for more news!

 Rhonda can be seen as Martha in Susan Skoog’s What Martha Said, the first short in Skoog’s web series Breeding Grounds.
 She acted in the winning short film entry for the upcoming Project Greenlight winning director, Jason Mann.
 She played Alice in Grant Varjas’ Undetectable at the Planet Connections Theatre festival at the Paradise Theater, and understudied for Leo, the Russian translator in Kristen Kosmas’ There There, a PS122 production at the Chocolate Factory directed by Paul Willis.
 At the Paradise Theater, Rhonda has also been seen as Burry in Tom Noonan’s What the Hell’s Your Problem? as Cherry in the stage piece Cherry and as Reagan in Losing Ground, both written and directed by Bryan Wizemann, and as the pregnant Rhonda (while actually pregnant) in Lisa Ebersole’s People Die That Way.

 Rhonda has appeared opposite Sam Rockwell in James Strouse’s The Winning Season and worked opposite Jane Curtin in the pilot The Rioty Show, directed by Dianne Dreyer.